envico801/Master-the-Coding-Interview-Data-Structures-Algorithms/anki/README.md

 #### C2

 Q: What is the official term for Big O?
 A: The official term is Big O asymptomatic analysis.

+Q: What can big O tell us about a problem?
-It can tell us how well a problem is solved.
+A: It can tell us how well a problem is solved.

 #### C4